ZahraArshia/ZahraArshia/README.md

 # Hi there 👋

 ### About me 🖥️
-🆘 I'm a hardware enginner stucking in software world by mistake!
+🆘 I'm a hardware engineer stucking in software world by mistake!
 (Help Me!)

 🔎 I know how to deal with microcontrollers, microprocessors, wires and transistor, but I don't know how to design a webpage so I'm trying to learn software development!